Rick Moranis: Personal life

 Moranis married make-up designer Ann Belsky in 1986 and together they had two children: a son and a daughter.
-Belsky died of cancer in February 1991.
+Belsky died of breast cancer in February 1991.
 Moranis then slowly left public life to become a full-time single father.

 On October 1, 2020, Moranis was assaulted in New York City in the vicinity of West 70th Street, Manhattan.
 He suffered minor injuries to his head, back and hip.
 He reported the incident to the New York Police Department, who posted security footage of the attack.
-On November 14, 2020, the alleged perpetrator was arrested in New York City.
+On November 14, 2020, the perpetrator was arrested in New York City.
+In 2022, his attacker pled guilty in return for a sentence of two years in prison followed by three years of post-release supervision.